 HOT TIP – Mumderground is a great app to see if the station you need to use will be accessible for you and your pram.

 This has never been problem however because I have great connection with Buses and the Overground.
-London Buses have space for 2 single prams or a wheel chair and 1 single pram, but as the Joolz Geo is smaller than some single prams, I have never had problem to get on a bus.
+London Buses have space for 2 single prams or a wheel chair and 1 single pram, but as our Joolz stroller is smaller than some single prams, I have never had problem to get on a bus.
 With a side by side pram you will be able to get on the Bus only if the space is completely free, and don’t forget that Wheelchair users have priority.

 On the famous double decker Buses I find it easy to enter from the front door to pay and then navigate to the middle where the pram space is.
 On the single deck Buses the front seats are closer together so it is easier to enter through the middle door directly.